-A good example are the posters that were created under the Work Projects Administration by people working for the US Government.
+A good example is the posters that were created under the Work Projects Administration by people working for the US Government.
 Those can be found at the US Library of Congress Prints & Photographs Online Catalog

 Many people have published images on the Web under a Creative Commons license which you may be able to use on your web pages, depending upon how you are using them, and if you provide credit and possibly a link back to the creator of the image.
 I’ve used creative commons images in presentations that I’ve given as well.

 There are millions of pictures at Flickr that have been published under a Creative Commons License.
 Note that there are a number of different Creative Common’s licenses.
-Read the license attached to any images that you might want to use first, before you use it.
+Read the license attached to any images that you might want to use first before you use it.
 Some allow for commercial use of images, while others only allow non-commercial uses of their images.
 Some allow you to create new images based upon the original image, while others don’t.
 Most require that the person who created the image be given credit (or attribution) for the image.

-Engaging and meaningful images can enhance your posts, and turn good posts into great ones.
+Engaging and meaningful blog images can enhance your posts, and turn good posts into great ones.
 I’m going to be trying to use more images in my blog posts, to help break down some of the walls of text that I usually post.

 Shoeless Joe Jackson and Ty Cobb understood the meaning of having more than one bat at hand to get hits.

-Adding images to your blog posts may not turn you into the “Babe Ruth of Blogging”, but they might help you attract more readers.
+Adding blog images to your posts may not turn you into the “Babe Ruth of Blogging”, but they might help you attract more readers.